 PBL System Planning at a District Level

-In our PBL workshops, BIE challenges teachers to build ONE great project.
+In our PBL workshops, PBLWorks challenges teachers to build ONE great project.
 But what we really hope is that these individual teachers become part of a school system reshaped by site and district leaders to better enable successful implementation of this project and many more to come.
 How do we develop our systems so teachers feel ready and supported in implementing these projects?

 Before we dive into a new initiative, we want to take a hard look to see all the things it will take to create alignment and support for this sort of initiative across classrooms and across schools.

 We need to begin with a solid implementation plan that is tactical and grounded in action around PBL.
 What will make this plan unique is a focus on building internal capacity and long-term sustainability.
 We want to build slow to go fast in the long run.
 How can we build implementation plans that create conditions that ensure that after we make our investments in training, will we have built something that will last, perhaps even beyond the current leadership?

 At PBLWorks we use a model we call the four D approach: Design, Develop, Deploy and Determine.

 Design means we bring the central office management team together with school site and teacher leaders, so you have a blended team capable of creating the plan that will guide the systemic shift we want.
 We have to allow time for this – a three to five year timeline is needed to really get the system aligned in ways that support the type of instructional paradigm shift PBL represents.